On-Premises vs Cloud: Is the Cloud Always Better?

 It's not always crystal clear whether an on-premises solution or the cloud is better for your workloads.
-The best option might be a hybrid cloud solution.
 Here we take a deep dive into the options.

 Deciding where to host your company's computing infrastructure is a significant decision.
 Should you keep everything on-premises?
 What about cloud computing or a hybrid cloud solution?
 What are the advantages of cloud vs. on-premises systems?

 This comprehensive guide will analyze all the considerations needed to choose the best option for your unique business needs.
 We will help you weigh the pros and cons of each solution, and then our expert team can help you implement the right tools.

 We'll start with defining on-premises and cloud including their pros and cons.

 On-premises infrastructure, sometimes called a private cloud, refers to a computing environment managed at your company's physical location.
 Only you have access to the hardware systems and tools connected within this infrastructure, so you are solely responsible for setting it up and maintaining it.